Prague is pretty.

 WHAT TO DO IN PRAGUE IN 3 DAYS

-Listed below are Prague’s top attractions and a few recommended places to eat.
+Listed below are Prague’s top attractions and a few recommended places to eat during your three days in Prague.
 You can jump to the location map at the bottom of this post to see exactly where they are in the city.

 Prague has a great public transportation system so getting around shouldn’t be a problem.
 I enjoy walking so I prefer exploring on my own, but if you’d rather experience Prague on a guided tour, then there are a few you can choose from on Get Your Guide or Klook.